Letters to the Art World

 Why “Bisheh”?

-In Persian, Bisheh refers to a place covered with dense, untamed woodland, rich with trees and undergrowth.
-But in Persian literature, it is far more than just a patch of wilderness.
-Bisheh is where seekers retreat into silence, where mystics wander in search of truth, and where the wild offers both danger and revelation.
+In Persian, Bisheh refers to a dense, untamed woodland, rich with trees and undergrowth.
+In literature, it is more than a landscape; it is a space of retreat, reflection, and transformation.
+Bisheh is where one wanders without a fixed path, where silence becomes generative, and where the unknown holds both risk and revelation.
+Untamed and symbolic, it evokes a space beyond order: a place of solitude, spirit, and possibility.

 Negin Mahzoun